uwineza/triangle-tracker/README.md

 To start using this project follow these steps:

-- git clone on: This is my hosted link
+- git clone on: https://github.com/uwineza/triangle-tracker.git and This is my hosted link
-- cd portfolio-Landing-Page
+- cd triangleTracker
 - code .

 ## BDD